-County Jurisdiction Plan/Regulation Last Adopted Last Amended Current Status JEFFERSON Louisville Metro Lexington Road Corridor Study Complete No update planned at this time. - Louisville Metro Original Highlands Neighborhood Plan Louisville Metro River Road Corridor Management Plan 2012 No update planned at this time.
+County Jurisdiction Plan/Regulation Last Adopted Last Amended Current Status JEFFERSON Louisville Metro Lexington Road Corridor Study Complete No update planned at this time.
+Louisville Metro Original Highlands Neighborhood Plan Louisville Metro River Road Corridor Management Plan 2012 No update planned at this time.
 Louisville Metro Rubbertown Economic Development Strategy 2010 No update planned at this time.
 Louisville Metro Smart Growth Implementation Assistance Project 2012 No update planned at this time.
 Louisville Metro Bardstown Road Safety Study 2018 No update planned at this time.
 Louisville Metro Fourth Street Corridor Study 2014 No update planned at this time.
 Louisville Metro Southeast Metro Regional Center Planning Study 2012 No update planned at this time.
 Louisville Metro Herr Lane Corridor Transportation Plan 2017 No update planned at this time.
 Louisville Metro Lexington Road Corridor Transportation Plan 2015 No update planned at this time.
 Louisville Metro Library Lane Master Plan 2019 No update planned at this time.
 Louisville Metro New Cut Road-Taylor Blvd Corridor Study 2013 No update planned at this time.
 Louisville Metro Re-Imagine 9 th Street 2018 No update planned at this time.
 Louisville Metro Third Street Road/St Andrews Church Road Area Transportation Study 2013 No update planned at this time.
 Louisville Metro West Kentucky Street Corridor Plan 2019 No update planned at this time.
-1 1 OLDHAM Oldham County Oldham County Comprehensive Plan 2021 No update planned at this time.
+OLDHAM Oldham County Oldham County Comprehensive Plan 2021 No update planned at this time.
 Oldham County Oldham County Comprehensive Zoning Ordinance 2007 Currently under revision w/expected adoption late 2018.
 Oldham County Oldham County Subdivision Regulations 2008 No update planned at this time.
 Oldham County Oldham County Parks & Recreation Master Plan No update planned at this time.
 SHELBY Shelby County Shelby County Comprehensive Plan 2018 No update planned at this time.
 Shelby County Shelby County Zoning Regulations 1994 No update planned at this time.
 Shelby County Shelby County Subdivision Regulations 1995 Amendments in 2000, 2002, 2004 & 2005.
 No update planned at this time.
 Shelby County Shelby County Bicycle & Pedestrian Master Plan 2017 No update planned at this time.

 In June 2018, an area that includes the entirety of Clark, Floyd, Jefferson, Bullitt, and Oldham Counties was designated as a marginal nonattainment area for the 2015 8-hour ozone standard.
-Clark, Floyd, Bullitt, Jefferson, and Oldham counties were designated in August 2018 as attainment/unclassifiable in regard to the 2012 fine particulate matter (PM 2.5) standard.
-At the time of this UPWP's development, a redesignation request is being developed to change the region's ozone status from nonattainment to maintenance.
+The Indiana portion of this region was re-designated as a maintenance area.
+Clark, Floyd, Bullitt, Jefferson, and Oldham counties were designated in August 2018 as attainment/unclassifiable in regard to the 2012 fine particulate matter (PM 25) standard.
+Designations for the 2024 PM{2.5} standard are expected soon.